goldbuick/exo-cortex/README.md

 * ui/uplink, a visual interface to terminal-sim, whereby an authenticated user can edit the sim

 ## 0.5.0
+* stem/app-auth, a more friendly way to auth into exo not using http basic auth
+* app/shell, an atom/electron based wrapper around ui/* web-apps
 * ???
 0.4.0 will probably take a while

 ## 0.8.0
+* stem/auto-messages, local app to expose messages as an api
+* stem/api-messages, integrate with apple messages auto
 * stem/api-slack, integrate with slack teams